gsingh-0-0-1/PRASSE/README.md

 Huge thanks to Martin Nikolov (marvic2409) for helping troubleshoot the software and providing extra data, as well as programming most of the web integration for this software - coming soon.

+Credits to Vibha for providing the known pulsars dataset.